Anti-Money Laundering and Know Your Customer Laws

 Regardless of the scope of the offering or jurisdiction, it is registered in, screening potential buyers and maintaining a database of their information is considered a significant show of good faith to regulators, making the process of compliance much smoother should regulators later have questions about the offering.
 In addition to helping with compliance, gathering this information can help issuers better understand their investors, which can better inform future business decisions.

-How International Blockchain Legal Can Help Your ICO With AML/KYC Laws
+How IBC Can Help Your ICO With AML/KYC Laws

 Our experience allows us to assist you in customizing your ICO-related KYC/AML procedures to protect your business and to manage your regulatory and reputational risk.
 In addition to helping you draft your KYC/AML handbooks and guidelines, we can conduct manual client due diligence and enhanced due diligence on prospective investors using the customary tools of the financial services industry.